WeiDUorg/weidu/README-WeiDU-Changes.txt

   * ADD_SPELL checks spell.ids to avoid duplicating spells (see readme), and provides a way to disable the older spell (if it's of different level) or patch (rather than overwrite) the older spell (if it's of the same level).
+  * Added ADD_SCHOOL and ADD_SECTYPE to create a guaranteed-unique school /
+    secondary type.

 Version 220:
   * Fix REFACTOR_*_TRIGGER so that it doesn't loop infinitely if the 'template'